matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 The app should warn the user about this.

+// TODO : See how the room size impact the time to join.
+The discussion may need to take into account the time it takes to join one large room with many states vs many small ones.
+(Is it preferable to have many small rooms that are auto joined or one big room with multiple 'feeds' (different event types) in it.)

 #### Moderation

 * if we let the user post content in a room it may be more complex